No. 16 Virginia Tech, No. 23 Purdue lead Charleston Classic

 The win was the program’s first over a Southeastern Conference school and set up a game Friday with No. 16 Virginia Tech of the Atlantic Coast Conference with a spot in the eight-team tournament finals on the line.

+They’ll face Davidson, which rallied from 10 points down in the second half to defeat Wichita State.
+The Wildcats got a career-high 33 points from Jon Axel Gudmundsson.

+In the consolation bracket, Alabama will play Ball State and Appalachian State takes on the Shockers.

-Miller says the Huskies can’t wait — and the higher the stakes the better.
+Northeastern’s Miller says his team can’t wait for another crack at a Power Five foe — and the higher the stakes the better.

-“Everyone’s hype, everyone’s really into it” against Power Five opposition, he said.
+“Everyone’s hype, everyone’s really into it” against top-tier opposition, he said.
 “I think it brings out a different side to us.”

 Miller, a senior, was part of the team that stunned Michigan State 83-71 in December 2016.
 He’s ready to go up against the Hokies (2-0), who advanced with a 73-64 win over Ball State.